m-restrepo11/HandsOn_ML/README.md

 # HandsOn_ML
-Repositpry for notebooks following the book Hands On machine learning with scikit-learn and tensorflow.
+Repository for notebooks following the book Hands-on machine learning with scikit-learn and tensorflow.